theDesertEagle/Airzil/README.txt

 • To startup the Jupyter notebook that reports our findings, navigate to the project root containing 'jnb_startup.sh' script and type:
 ./jnb_startup.sh

+This should spin up the Airzil Jupyter notebook application 'eda.ipynb'

 ------------------------------------------------------------

 <<< FOR DEVELOPERS >>>